-But being busy without coming up to air is a major cause of stress.
-And you know that stress is a major cause of many problems in life and health.
-Stress-related busyness can cause things like unhappiness or relationship issues.
-It may be contributing to anxiety, depression, and sleep problems.
-And could also be the underlying reason for auto-immune disorders, weight problems, or heart disease and diabetes to name a few.
+But being in a chronic state of busyness can be a major cause of stress.
+And you know that unregulated stress is a major cause of many problems in life and health.
+Stress-related busyness can lead to unhappiness or relationship issues, but it may also contribute to anxiety, depression, and sleep problems, auto-immune disorders, weight problems, heart disease or diabetes to name a few.

 Easy Ways to De-stress When Life Gets Busy